MikeHopley/ftl-ships-strategy/index.md

 Mantis Pheromones is nice to have while you’re still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
 Fine to keep or sell.

+Distress beacons are worth visiting in sector 1.
+You have good blue options from the teleporter and Defence Drone, but they apply to the same event.
+The drone is typically better, but the teleporter gives a 50% chance of crew; therefore choose teleporter unless you already got some non-Mantis crew.
+The Boarding Drone also has one low-scrap blue option.
+Even without blue options, distress beacons can give crew and do not risk any (rare) spiral-of-doom ship fights.

 ### Balance Mod

 Piloting-2 is 25 scrap instead of 20, so I’d probably take engines-3 first.